 A disability-related to pregnancy exists when:

-- because of her pregnancy.9
+- because of your pregnancy.2

-2.1 What types of disabilities may qualify?
+What types of disabilities qualify?

 - severe morning sickness,